aletheatoh/chain-reaction/README.md

 - Audio features are not able to properly load on mobile devices.

 ## Planning and Development
-Agile development methodologies such as creating user stories and wireframes were used in this project.
+Agile development methodologies, namely creating user stories and designing wireframes, were used in this project.
 Please refer to [here](https://github.com/aletheatoh/chain-reaction/blob/master/agiledev.md) for a detailed description of my agile development process.

 ## Acknowledgments
 - Sound effects: SoundBible.com